 Some patients experience headaches, but that side effect is rare.
 Most often, you have mild bruising at the injection site.
 You can help prevent this by not taking aspirin for several weeks before the treatment and abstaining from alcohol days prior to visiting the clinic.

-At times, the Botox may move around the face, causing one the eyelid to droop.
+At times, Botox may move around the face, causing one of the eyelids to droop.
 This consequence of the treatment is temporary, however.

 Is Botox Right for Everyone?

 The cosmetic doctor will evaluate your overall health and determine if Botox is the right treatment option for you.
-If you have a neurological disease, are pregnant or breastfeeding then you would not be a candidate for this treatment.
+If you have a neurological disease, are pregnant, or are breastfeeding, you would not be a candidate for this treatment.